According

 Squamous Cell Carcinoma

-Squamous cell carcinoma is the second most common form of skin cancer.
-Usually begins as a scaly or flaky skin patches called Actinic Keratosis ", but can eventually spread to other parts of the body."
-According to the American Academy of Dermatology, Squamous Cell Carcinoma, they may end up hurting the skin around Seborrheic Keratosis, resulting in skin removed with cancer as part of the lobe of the ear or nose.
+skin removed with cancer as part of the lobe of the ear or nose.
 While not dangerous as melanoma, if left untreated, squamous cell carcinoma can spread throughout the body and cause death.

-To check for Squamous Cell Carcinoma, oversaw the scaly patches or sores that do not heal, especially bumpy under from and to your doctor.
+that do not heal, especially bumpy under from and to your doctor.

 Melanoma

 Melanoma is the deadliest form of skin cancer, but not as often as carcinomas.
 Starts the melanin in the skin and spreads outwards or inwards.
-University of Maryland Medical Center reports that Melanoma can spread throughout the body via the lymphatic system and are responsible for up to 75% of all deaths from skin cancer.
-If detected at an early stage, however, is 100% healing.
+University

 To check for melanoma, watch for changes in size, shape and the sensitivity of a mole or dark spots on your skin.
 Report any changes to your doctor.